VitrA (sanitaryware): 2000s–present

 In 2002, Vitra changed its logo after 11 years, to try to make the company a world brand.
 In 2006, the company changed its logo again; the new logo was introduced at the UNICERA Ceramic and Bathroom Fair in Istanbul.

 In 2011, VitrA started its production branch in Russia by building a factory in Serpukhov, Moscow, which cost about 30 million Euros.
 In 2019, the company opened its first branch in Italy.

 In March 2020, the company won the 2020 iF Design Award in the awards' 66th year.
 In 2021, VitrA was awarded the TPM Excellence Award by the JIPM (Japanese Institute of Plant Maintenance).

 Ferit Erin, who joined the Eczacıbaşı Group in 2009, started as the general manager of Vitra on July 1, 2018.

 Sponsorships

-From 2010 to 2021, Vitra sponsored Turkish women's volleyball team Eczacıbaşı.
+From 2010 to 2021, Vitra sponsored the Turkish women's volleyball team Eczacıbaşı.
 Vitra is also the sponsor of the International Hotel Awards for the Asia Pacific region and the Istanbul Festival of Architecture.